xinu-os/xinu/docs/features/networking/index.rst

 Networking
 ==========

-This is the documentation for :doc:`Embedded Xinu </Introduction>`'s networking subsystem, including the files under :source:`network/` as well as certain protocols implemented as device drivers (e.g.
-:source:`device/tcp/` and :source:`device/udp/`).
+This is the documentation for |EX|'s networking subsystem, including the files under :source:`network/` as well as certain protocols implemented as device drivers (e.g.  :source:`device/tcp/` and :source:`device/udp/`).

 .. toctree::
    :glob: